 Tips for Finding the Right Financial Advisor

-• Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+- Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-• Ask prospective advisors how many times a year you’ll go over your finances together.
+- Ask prospective advisors how many times a year you’ll go over your finances together.
 The right answer depends on your needs and expectations.
 But once or twice a year should be the minimum.
 Here are some important questions to ask a financial advisor.